JanVanRyswyck/either.js/README.md

 # either.js

 Either left or right.
 Represents a value of one of two possible types (a disjoint union).
-Based on Neal Ford's [implementation of Either](https://github.com/nealford/NealFord_FunctionalThinkingVideo_Samples) in his Functional Thinking video series.
+Based on [Either](http://www.scala-lang.org/api/2.9.3/scala/Either.html) in Scala and Neal Ford's [implementation of Either](https://github.com/nealford/NealFord_FunctionalThinkingVideo_Samples) in his Functional Thinking video series.
+Also read this [blog post](http://elegantcode.com/2013/12/05/either-js/).

 ## Install